i-sajidahmed/technical_challenge/README.md

   - Integration Tests

 ## Observability Strategy
-Opting for open source tools here would greatly reduce our costs compared to offerings like Cloudwatch or Datadog.
+Here, opting for open source tools here would greatly reduce our costs compared to offerings like Cloudwatch or Datadog.

 For observability, I choose Prometheus to scrape metrics from the cluster and microservices, Grafana for dashboarding and ELK stack for aggregating logs and analyzing them.